Skip To Main Content

 Brad Radke ’91 pitched for 12 big league seasons, all with the Minnesota Twins, and is a member of the Twins’ Hall of Fame.
 A model of consistency, Radke won 11 or more games 10 times, pitched 200+ innings 9 times, and was a 20-game winner in 1997.
 He holds most of the pitching records for Jesuit alumni in MLB.

-Shane Robinson ’03 played 25 games in the outfield in 2018 for the New York Yankees.
-In his 9th big league season on his 4th team, Robinson played in the postseason in 2012 and 2013 with the St. Louis Cardinals, hitting a home run in the 2013 National League Championship Series.
+Shane Robinson ’03 played 25 games in the outfield in 2018 for the New York Yankees, his final big league season.
+Robinson played for four teams over nine years, making the postseason in 2012 and 2013 with the St. Louis Cardinals.
+He homered in the 2013 National League Championship Series.

 Ken Suarez ’61 played seven seasons in the big leagues, primarily as a catcher, with the Kansas City Athletics (2), Cleveland Indians (3), and Texas Rangers (2) from 1966-73.
 His best season was his last, when he played in 93 games and had 11 doubles among his 69 hits in 278 at bats.
 For his career he played in 295 games.